Epitome87/Understanding-TypeScript-Journey/README.md

 ### Creating a First Class

-- In a way, classes are syntatic sugar for JavaScript's _Constructor functions_
+- In a way, classes are syntactic sugar for JavaScript's _Constructor functions_
 - Convention to start a class name with an uppercase character

 ```js